 - While 1 in 100 people suffer from celiac disease, fully 1 in 10 now say they ‘avoid gluten.’
 While sufferers of celiac disease, non-celiac gluten sensitivity or a severe wheat allergy need to avoid the gluten found in wheat-based foods like pasta, there is no evidence to show that removing gluten from the diet leads to weight loss or any health benefit for those without a medical need to avoid it.

-- At the 5th World Pasta Congress in Milan (Oct.
-2015), Dr. Luca Piretta, MD, of the University Campus, Biomedico of Rome, pointed out that gluten-free diets are often fat-rich.
+- Dr. Luca Piretta, MD, of the University Campus, Biomedico of Rome, points out that gluten-free diets are often fat-rich.
 While those suffering from celiac disease must follow a gluten-free diet there is no evidence that this diet is useful to other patients, obese or healthy people.

 - The bottom line is a healthy pasta meal features two key factors: